-I started on Twitter 6 1/2 years ago as @MarketingProfs, sharing headlines from the site and representing the brand there.
-Then about a year ago I resuscitated @AnnHandley on Twitter as a personal ID—a handle I’d been squatting on for years but never used.
+I started on Twitter in 2007 as @MarketingProfs, sharing headlines from the site and representing the brand there.
+Then 5 years later I resuscitated @AnnHandley on Twitter as a personal ID—a handle I’d been squatting on for years but never used.

-Why now?
-I guess the easiest answer is that it seemed a fitting time to do so, because I had started to feel that Twitter itself had shifted.
+Why the second account?
+I guess the easiest answer is that it seemed… I don’t know, time?
+Because Twitter itself had shifted.

 In the moment, I advocated for a blending of the two.
 At its heart, that’s the real opportunity of social media, isn’t it?
 People do business with people—not faceless, soulless edifices.
 Don’t you want your prospects and customers online to have an opportunity to get to know you, just as your friends, colleagues and contacts in real life do?